CoreKeeperMods/CoreLib/CoreLib/Submodules/CustomEntity/README.md

 Custom Entity Module is a submodule that allows to add new entities.
 This includes items, blocks, NPCs and other things.

 ## Note on multiplayer and save compatibility
-If you are playing with friends MAKE SURE to sync your `CoreLib.ModItemID.cfg` and `CoreLib.TilesetID.cfg` config files.
+If you are playing with friends MAKE SURE to sync your `CoreLib.ModEntityID.cfg` and `CoreLib.TilesetID.cfg` config files.
 If anything inside does not match you WILL encounter issues connecting, missing items, and errors.

 The same applies if you are loading a save of another user.
 If your ID's don't match the ID's save was created with, the save will load corrupted.